 Best Broadband Deals

-Looking for a medium-speed plan with excellent contract flexibility?
+Looking for a broadband deal with excellent contract flexibility?

-With their Unlimited Fibre plan, Plusnet gives you the choice to sign either a 12-month contract, or put pen to paper for 18 months and save £4 on each bill (and they’ll scrap the £25 activation fee).
+With their Unlimited Fibre plan, Plusnet gives you the choice to sign either a 12-month contract, or put pen to paper for 18 months and save £4 on each bill (and they’ll take £20 off the activation fee).
 This longer contract is excellent value for money, especially considering you get a 36Mbps average speed plus a free WiFi router.

 Another good thing about Plusnet is their awesome customer service.
 Their contact centre is UK-based, and is open to enquiries every single day of the year.